Université libre de Bruxelles: Research

 At the heart of the Free University of Brussels there are at least 2000 PhD students and around 3600 researchers and lecturers who work around different scientific fields and produce cutting-edge research.
 The projects of these scientists span thematics that concern exact, applied and human sciences and researchers at the heart of the ULB have been awarded numerous international awards and recognitions.

-The research carried out at the ULB is financed by different bodies such as the European Research Council, the Walloon Region, the Brussels Capital Region, the National Fund for Scientific Research, or one of the foundations that are dedicated to research at the ULB; the ULB Foundation or the Erasme Funds.

-Since the early 2000s, the MAPP project has started studying political party membership evolution through the time.
+The research carried out at the ULB is financed by different bodies such as the European Research Council, the Walloon Region, the Brussels-Capital Region, the National Fund for Scientific Research, or one of the foundations that are dedicated to research at the ULB; the ULB Foundation or the Erasme Funds.
+Since the early 2000s, the MAPP project has started studying political party membership evolution through time.